 (b)Company shall operate the Landfill as a sanitary landfill, and, notwithstanding any statement herein to the contrary, shall accept only those wastes authorized by the Act and Regulations, the Permit and all other Required Authorizations (as each may be amended from time to time), and this Agreement.

-(b) (c)Company shall notify the Landfill Liaison prior to submitting any request to VDEQ for approval of special wasteSpecialty Waste.
+(b) (c)Company shall notify the County prior to submitting any request to VDEQ for approval of special wasteSpecialty Waste.

 (c) (d)Fly ash will be accepted at the Landfill solely for use as cover or construction material, and shall be managed in compliance with the Permit and all applicable Laws and permit requirementsGovernmental Requirements.